Speaker: Michael P. Boyle, Ph.D., CCC-SLP, Montclair State University

 • There is no fee for this event.

-• *This course is not eligible for CEUs at this time
+• *This live session is not eligible for CEUs

 Bio: Michael P. Boyle, Ph.D., CCC-SLP, is an associate professor in the Department of Communication Sciences and Disorders at Montclair State University where he directs the fluency disorders laboratory, teaches graduate courses in stuttering, and conducts research on the psychosocial aspects of stuttering including stigma and empowerment.